joshkotrous/portfolio-v2/public/posts/Leading Effective 1-1s.md

 ## Let the Engineer Lead

-Although you may you several important topics to discuss, ensure that the one-on-one is a two-way discussion, rather than a one-way lecture.
+Although you may have several important topics to discuss, ensure that the one-on-one is a two-way discussion, rather than a one-way lecture.
 As mentioned above, check in with your direct report ahead of time to see what points they may have to discuss and plan accordingly.
 The purpose of this meeting is to support the engineer in their workload and career - give them the stage to ask for the help they need.

 ## Following Up